-3. CAMBRIDGESHIRE AND PETERBOROUGH LOCAL RESILIENCE FORUM'S REPONSE
+3. CAMBRIDGESHIRE AND PETERBOROUGH LOCAL RESILIENCE FORUM'S RESPONSE

 - 3.1 The Civil Contingencies Act 2004 sets out a definition for 'emergency' which includes events which threaten serious damage to human welfare.
-The Act places an obligation upon emergency services and local authorities (defined as category 1 responders under the Act) to access the risk of, plan, and exercise for emergencies, as well as undertaking Businesses Continuity Management. - 3.2 The Civil Contingencies Act and its accompanying regulations provide that responders, through a local Resilience Forum have a collective responsibility to plan, prepare and communicate with the area they service for an emergency.
+The Act places an obligation upon emergency services and local authorities (defined as category 1 responders under the Act) to assess the risk of, plan, and exercise for emergencies, as well as undertaking Businesses Continuity Management. - 3.2 The Civil Contingencies Act and its accompanying regulations provide that responders, through a local Resilience Forum have a collective responsibility to plan, prepare and communicate with the area they service for an emergency.
 Cambridgeshire and Peterborough Local Resilience Forum is the collective body set up to carry out those responsibilities.
-Those responders are category 1 (as described above) and category 2 responders which include utility companies, transport organisations and others such as the Combined Authority. - 3.3 The Cambridgeshire and Peterborough Local Resilience Forum (CPLRF) has approved and is now acting in accordance with the CPLRF Pandemic Influenza Plan which was signed off in January 2019.
-The plan requires a Strategic Coordinating Group (SCG) to be set up to coordinate the multiagency response to the pandemic at a strategic level.
+Those responders are category 1 (as described above) and category 2 responders which include utility companies, transport organisations and others such as the Combined Authority. - 3.3 The Cambridgeshire and Peterborough Local Resilience Forum has approved and is now acting in accordance with the CPLRF Pandemic Influenza Plan which was signed off in January 2019.
+The plan requires a Strategic Coordinating Group to be set up to coordinate the multiagency response to the pandemic at a strategic level.
 This group had its first meeting on the 9th March 2020 and has been meeting weekly.
 An Executive Group of the SCG (made up of category 1 responders) was set up on 23rd March 2020 and has been meeting every week day.
-The SCG was initially co-chaired by Chris Mead Detective Chief Superintendent of Cambridgeshire Constabulary and Dr Liz Robin Director of Public Health, but this position changed to Jan Thomas Chief Operating Officer of the CCG and Gillian Beasley Chief Executive of Cambridgeshire County Council and Peterborough City Council as it became apparent that key strategic planning would be focused on health, social and community issue.
+The SCG was initially co-chaired by Chris Mead Detective Chief Superintendent of Cambridgeshire Constabulary and Dr Liz Robin Director of Public Health, but this position changed to Jan Thomas Chief Operating Officer of the CCG and Gillian Beasley Chief Executive of Cambridgeshire County Council and Peterborough City Council as it became apparent that key strategic planning would be focused on health, social and community issues.
 On 23rd March 2020 the Strategic Coordinating Group declared, under the Pandemic Influenza Plan, that COVID 19 was a major incident. - 3.4 The SCG is supported in its work by a Tactical Silver Group chaired by Laura Hunt from Cambridgeshire Constabulary and this group in turn, is supported by a number of tactical sub-groups as follows:- - Warn and Inform Subgroup leading on the joined up communications across the public services system, co- chaired by Christine Birchall Head of Communications

-- Peterborough City Council / Cambridgeshire County Council (PCC/CCC) and Hayley Douglas Head of Communications for Cambridgeshire Fire and Rescue - Community Reference Subgroup (leading the hub work) chaired by Adrian Chapman Service Director Communities & Partnership PCC/CCC - Excess Deaths Subgroup Chaired by Leigh Dunbar from PCC/CCC - Personal Protective Equipment (PPE) Cell chaired by Linda Sheridan from Public Health and Sarah Learney from Health - Multi Agency Information Cell led by Leigh Allman Detective Chief Inspector Cambridgeshire Constabulary - Intelligence and analysis Cell chaired by Tom Bard from PCC/CCC - Recovery Subgroup chaired by Jo Lancaster MD of Huntingdonshire District Council - Economic subgroup chaired by John T Hill Chief Officer Business Board/Director of Business and Skills form the Combined Authority - 3.5 Category 1 responders also set up their own command and control arrangements and for Cambridgeshire County Council and Peterborough City Council there is a Gold Joint Management Team which meets virtually every weekday morning at 8.00am to determine practices and actions each day and to escalate for resolution to the daily Executive Strategic Coordinating Group which meets virtually at 11.30am each week day norming.
-A Tactical Working Group meets weekly and Operational Groups in each Directorate meet at least weekly and more frequently where required.
+- CCC/PCC and Hayley Douglas Head of Communications for Cambridgeshire Fire and Rescue - Community Reference Subgroup (leading the hub work) chaired by Adrian Chapman Service Director Communities & Partnership CCC/PCC - Excess Deaths Subgroup Chaired by Leigh Dunbar from CCC/PCC - PPE Cell chaired by Linda Sheridan from PCC/CCC Public Health and Sarah Learney from NHS (CCG) - Multi Agency Information Cell led by Leigh Allman Detective Chief Inspector Cambridgeshire Constabulary - Intelligence and analysis Cell chaired by Tom Barden from CCC/PCC - Recovery Subgroup chaired by Jo Lancaster MD of Huntingdonshire District Council - Economic subgroup chaired by John T Hill Chief Officer Business Board/Director of Business and Skills form the Combined Authority - 3.5 Category 1 responders also set up their own command and control arrangements and for Cambridgeshire County Council and Peterborough City Council there is a Gold Joint Management Team which meets virtually, every weekday morning, at 8.00am to determine practices and actions each day and to escalate issues for resolution to the LRF Executive Strategic Coordinating Group.
+A PCC/CCC Tactical Working Group meets weekly and Operational Groups in each Directorate meet at least weekly and more frequently where required.